nickforce989/grid_sp2n_antisymmetric_2023/README.txt

 3.b.1) Analyse data.
    This can be done in an automated way, using the code in 'analysis_code/'.
    In particular:
+   - The preliminary studies in figs. 2-6 can be done using the codes in 'analysis_code/initial_tests/'.
    - The parameter scan for each Sp(4) theory with Nf 2AS fermions can be analysed using 'analysis_code/ parameter_scan/analyze_plaquette.py'.
    - The spacing distribution of eigenvalues can be analysed through '2AS_analysis.sh' or 'fund_analysis'